ServiceStackApps/typescript-server-events/README.md

 ### React Native Server Events Configuration

-The Server Events Configuration is essentially remains the same, the primary differences are that it's defined inside a React Component so handlers are calling member methods and as we're using JavaScript we've had to strip TypeScript's Type annotations:
+The Server Events Configuration essentially remains the same, the primary differences are that it's defined inside a React Component so handlers are calling member methods and as it's using JavaScript all TypeScript Type annotations need to be removed:

 ```js
 startListening = () => {